Danifeeerr/occupational-safety-TFG/README.md

 # occupational-safety-TFG
-This is my final degree project.
+This is one of the projects that make up my final degree project.